zaydomar29/MVT-GARCH-SSM/Code/Standard-MVT-SSM/ReadMe.md

 **MvtKalFilt**

-Details: Computes the Kalman-filter from a state space model. <be>
+Details: Computes the Kalman-filter from a state space model. <br>
 Arguments: Data, initializing constants for the state means and variances, and observational level variance.
 Returns: Filtered state means and variance, 1-step ahead forecasts and smoothed means and variances.